3-RRC: Wire Encoding, Constants, and Numeric Assignments¶

 For PART, the body is empty or omitted.

-For PARTED, the body may be empty, omitted, or may contain a list of remaining
+For PARTED, the body may be empty, omitted, or may contain the identity of the

 For MSG, the body contains the message payload.
 The simplest and most common